 “Nothing can dim the light which shines from within.” – Maya Angelo

-Are you ready to stop disempowering yourself, and starting living your best life?
+Are you ready to stop disempowering yourself, and start living your best life?

-Then it’s time for you to let go of these 14 bad habits that are causing you unnecessarily pain, suffering and stress.
+Then it’s time for you to let go of these 14 bad habits that are causing you unnecessary pain, suffering, and stress.

 Starting today you can free yourself from these negative actions, and become the person you were always meant to be!